seanyoung/cir/irp/doc/irp_introduction.md

 this is redundant.
 If both `msb` is specified and the bit field uses `:-` then the order is back to least significant bit for that particular bit field.

-FIXME: what happens with msb/lsb with multiple consecutive bit fields?

 ## Parameter Spec

 Remote control protocols encode various values, like the button code, or which